vuhung16au/VIT/ITSU3009/01.Workshops-Handson/06.CookieBarrel/Prompt.md

 - For this project (next.js and express.js)
 <!-- - Add `Promt.md` to the `.gitignore` file. -->

+# Update `README.md` and write how to run the project

+- how to start next.js app
+- how to start express.js app
+- how to populate the database with some data
+- how to load the database schema into MongoDB

 # Implement a "hello world" app for Next.js

 - Deploy it to the docker container.